 For many people, there’s nothing better than staying warm and snug inside when it’s raining.
 Fortunately, there are plenty of incredible bars tucked away in cosy corners beneath the streets of Sydney.
 Whether you’d prefer a Caribbean-themed rum bar or a dimly lit speakeasy, Sydney’s underground bars cater to just about every style and theme you can think of.

 Sink into a couch at Grandma’s Bar, sip on a cocktail at Marble Bar, or mix pizza with rock and roll at Frankie’s Pizza by the Slice.
 Other subterranean venues worth finding include Baxter Inn, Mojo Record Bar, Palmer & Co., and the Lobo Plantation… to name just a few.

-Of course if you’re staying at Base Sydney, then just head to the Scary Canary, not underground but warm, dry and with plenty of drinks to keep you warm!
+Of course if you’re staying at Nomads Sydney, then just head to the Scary Canary, not underground but warm, dry and with plenty of drinks to keep you warm!

 Go deeper at SEA LIFE Aquarium

 Sightseeing in wet weather doesn’t have to mean putting up with ponchos and puddles.
 In fact, at SEA LIFE Sydney Aquarium, you can surround yourself with 2.6 million litres of water while remaining completely, blissfully dry.
 SEA LIFE is one of the largest aquariums in the world with more than 13,000 sea creatures spread across 14 zones; including Jurassic Seas, Shark Walk and Discovery Rockpool, as well as the world’s largest Great Barrier Reef display.
 Discover giant crabs, stingrays, tropical fish, sharks, and Pig – a rare, rescued dugong.